anbox-cloud/discourse-docs/howto/troubleshoot/landing.md

 If you still need help, use any of the following utilities to collect troubleshooting information and report an [issue](https://bugs.launchpad.net/anbox-cloud/+filebug).

+[note type="information" status="Note"] The following utilities could be applicable for the regular Anbox Cloud deployed with Juju or for the Anbox Cloud Appliance or both.
+The *Applies to* tag in each section indicates whether it is applicable to a particular variant.
+To know more about Anbox Cloud variants, see [Variants](https://discourse.ubuntu.com/t/17802#variants).[/note]

 ## Juju crashdump